 - The agent will outline a marketing and advertising plan including the cost - this must be in writing and signed as approved by you.
 Any amendments to this must also be signed by you

 - You will receive industry guides and the Real Estate Authority Code of Conduct

 - The real estate agent should always recommend you seek legal advice

-If you need help getting started on selling your house, or simply need advice, get in touch so we can help you - it's a free service for home sellers
+If you need help getting started on selling your house, or simply need advice, get in touch it's a genuine free service for home sellers

 Other Popular Pages

 - How To Get A Free Property Appraisal